duduta/an-exercise-in-CI-CD/README.md

 2. naive push + cache

-3. wip: only versions are pushed to Docker Hub. the rest are pushed to Github Registry
+3. only versions are pushed to Docker Hub. the rest are pushed to Github Registry